aws-observability/aws-otel-community/sample-apps/SampleAppSpec.md

 **Common Attributes for Random based metrics**

-These are Key Value pairs to be added on metrics.
+These are Key Value pairs to be added on metrics and will be tested for.
 ```
 {
 “signal”:     (string)“metric”